wehlutyk/thesis/content/4-discussion.md

 they are elements that can be combined and fleshed out in order to develop an explanation of language.

-The theory of languaging developed by @cuffari_participatory_2015 proposes a way to do so: it progresses in a series of normative levels of interaction, each one appearing as a resolution of a tension at the previous level.
+The theory of languaging developed by @cuffari_participatory_2015 proposes a way to do so: it progresses in a series of levels of interactive normativity, each one appearing as a resolution of a tension at the previous level.
-The first normativity level is that of Participatory sense-making, which the perceptual crossing stability [@auvray_perceptual_2009] illustrates: two participants are coupled in an interaction that neither of them controls, or even detects.
+The first normativity level is that of participatory sense-making, which the perceptual crossing stability illustrates [@auvray_perceptual_2009]: two participants are coupled in an interaction that neither of them controls, or even detects.
 The second normativity level is that of Social Agency, illustrated by the turn-taking phenomenon that appears in perceptual crossing when participants are sensitive to an interactive stability [@froese_embodied_2014].
-As we mentioned earlier, this phenomenon can be seen as a co-defined social act, that is an act that is initiated by one person (who makes a *partial* act), and must be completed by the other person recognising it and responding appropriately (e.g. giving and receiving).
+As we mentioned earlier, this phenomenon can be seen as a co-defined social act, that is an act that is initiated by one person (who makes a partial act), and must be completed by the other person recognising it and responding appropriately (e.g. giving and receiving).
 The authors propose another 6 conceptual stages which together would provide a first account of the languaging behaviour of human beings.
-While these stages are proposed as conceptual steps, and not as causal steps that would correspond to the actual progression of communicative complexities found in other species (or through evolution), an important milestone here would be to empirically validate the remaining six stages in a similar fashion to the first two.
+While these stages are proposed as conceptual steps, and not as causal steps that would correspond to the actual progression of communicative complexities found in other species or through evolution, an important milestone here would be to empirically validate the remaining six stages in a similar fashion to the first two.
 If successful, completing such a validation would provide a more comprehensive view of the enactive language account, and would open the way for integrations with cultural evolution theories.

-The third normativity level, for instance, is that of Coordination of Social Acts;
-it emerges when one social act is used to regulate another social act.
+The third normativity level, for instance, that of Coordination of Social Acts, emerges when one social act is used to regulate another social act.
-The authors' example of this normativity level is a japanese woman extending her personal card to a westerner.
+The authors' example of this normativity level is a Japanese woman extending her personal card to a westerner.
-The woman offers her card by holding it with both hands, which is the polite way in Japan.
+The woman offers her card by using the partial act that is adequate in Japan: holding it out with *both* hands.
-The polite way of responding to this partial act in Japan is to accept the card with both hands too.
+The adequate completion of this partial act in Japan is to accept the card with both hands too.
-However, a westerner would spontaneously take the card with only one hand, a response that the woman would not consider appropriate (indeed, it amounts to answering with part of one's body to a partial act that involves the whole body).
+However, a westerner would spontaneously take the card with only one hand, a response that a Japanese would not consider appropriate (indeed, it amounts to answering with part of one's body to a partial act that involves the whole body).
-In response to this, the japanese woman could hold on to her card, and ostensively stare at the westerner's other hand, thus initiating a second partial act to regulate the first.
+In response to this, the Japanese woman could hold on to her card, and ostensively stare at the westerner's other hand, thus initiating a second partial act to regulate the first.
 The westerner, understanding the regulatory stare, could nod (thus completing the regulatory act) and accept the card with both hands (thus completing the initial act of giving).

 This type of regulatory social act can appear when a second channel and a repertoire of acts are available to regulate what happens in a primary channel.
 To empirically validate this normativity level, then, one could imagine setting up two parallel perceptual crossing tasks: the first, more complex, would involve cursors on a shared surface instead of a line;
 the second, simpler, would be the classical uni-dimensional perceptual crossing setup.
-The reasoning is that the simpler channel could emerge as a regulatory aid for a new type of social act to emerge in the more complex channel.
+We reason that the simpler channel could emerge as a regulatory aid for a new type of social act to emerge in the more complex channel.
 This simple extension of perceptual crossing is most likely not the best, but it illustrates the type of experiment that one could devise in order to observe the emergence of the third stage.

 In the process of validating the third normativity level, several conventions will appear that depend on the history of interactions between agents and in a community.